 Students must make all formal accommodation requests through the Office of Accessible Education and Student Support and follow a consistent procedure.
 Students meet with the Assistant Dean of Accessible Education and Student Support to discuss their disability, experienced or anticipated barriers, any past use of accommodations, and current accommodation requests.
-Information provided by the student is reviewed in conjunction with disability-related documentation and requests are considered in the context of what is reasonable based on the essential program or course requirements.
+Information provided by the student is generally reviewed in conjunction with disability-related documentation and requests are considered in the context of what is reasonable based on the essential program or course requirements.
 All accommodation requests are reviewed on an individual and case-by-case basis.
 Some accommodations may be approved on a provisional or semester basis when more information is needed or if a disability is temporary or may change over time.

-How are faculty notified about approved accommodations?
+How are instructors notified about approved accommodations?

-Faculty will receive a Letter of Accommodations by email with the student copied.
+Instructors will receive a Letter of Accommodations by email with the student copied.
 The letter will verify that the student is registered with the Office of Accessible Education and outline accommodations for which they are approved.
 Accommodations may be approved at any point in the semester, however they are not retroactive.

 What if I believe an approved accommodation fundamentally alters the nature of my course?